 People commented that their healthcare needs were effectively managed and met.
 They felt confident in the skills of the staff meeting their healthcare needs.
-One person told us, "The care home organises dental visits".
-Staff were committed to providing high quality, effective care, where required, people were supported to access routine medical support, for example, from an optician to check their eyesight.
+One person told us how they had recently required a trip to hospital, they said, "The staff dealt with it very calmly, they were amazing.
+They all knew what to do and didn't panic".
+Staff were committed to providing high quality, effective care.
+One member of staff told us, "One person had not been well, I saw their deterioration and raised it with the deputy manager".
+Where required, people were supported to access routine medical support, for example, from an optician to check their eyesight.
 In addition, people had input into their care from healthcare professionals such as doctors and chiropodists whenever necessary.
-The registered manager added, "We troubleshoot around health.
-Staff check every day on people's sleep, whether they have confusion or a UTI (urinary tract infection).
-We contact the GP and support people to access hospital appointments".
+The registered manager added, "Staff would come to me with any concerns, no matter how small.
+We offer an escort service to take people to appointments".

 People were complimentary about the food and drink.
-One person told us, "The food is good".
-Another person said, "The food is alright".
-A further person told us how they could make specific requests to the cook.
-They said, "Breakfast is between 8:00am and 9:00pm, but we don't have to have it then".
+One person told us, "The food is tasty and of a good standard".
+Another person said, "The food is adequate and there is lots of it".
 People were involved in making their own decisions about the food they ate.
-Special diets were catered for, such as pureed and fortified.
+Special diets were catered for, such as gluten free and culturally appropriate meals.
 For breakfast, lunch and supper, people were provided with options of what they would like to eat.
-The cook confirmed that there were no restrictions on the amount or type of food they could order.
+The chef confirmed that alternative choices of meal were always available, and there were no restrictions on the amount or type of food people could order.

-We observed lunch in the dining area and lounges.
-It was relaxed and people were considerately supported to move to the dining area, or could choose to eat in their room or one of the lounges.
+We observed lunch in the dining area.
+It was relaxed and people were considerately supported to move to the dining areas, or could choose to eat in their room.
+Tables were set with place mats, napkins and glasses.
+The cutlery and crockery were of a good standard, and condiments were available.
 The food was presented in an appetising manner and people spoke highly of the lunchtime meal.
 The atmosphere was enjoyable and relaxing for people.
 People were encouraged to be independent throughout the meal and staff were available if people wanted support, extra food or additional choices.
 Staff understood the importance of monitoring people's food and drink intake and monitored for any signs of dehydration or weight loss.
-Where people had been identified at risk of weight loss, food and fluid charts were in place which enabled staff to monitor people's nutritional intake.
 People's weights were recorded monthly, with permission by the individual.
 Where people had lost weight, we saw that advice was sought from the GP.